HefnaValravn/ubuntu_server/extra_exercises/explanation_https.md

 these variables to my .bashrc file and source it.

+Next, after generating a tsig keypair and configuring it properly in the "named.conf.local" file under "/etc/bind", I will add a dummy
-Next, after generating a tsig keypair, I will generate the certificates for my domains: my normal address, my secure address, and my supersecure address.
+TXT record for each zone I need (my main zone, secure. and supersecure.) in my main zone file and then generate the certificates for my domains: my normal address, my secure address, and my supersecure address by using acme.sh.
+This command will give me a "challenge", or a value for the TXT record that is in my zone file.
+Once I add it and rerun the command, this will generate the certificates under /root/.acme.sh.
-I will then install said certificates.
+I will then install said certificates by specifying the certificates that I just generated.
 All of this is done through the acme.sh command.